OpenRCT2/OpenRCT2/readme.md

 You can also use Ninja in place of Make, if you prefer, see Wiki for details.

-Detailed instructions can be found on our [wiki](https://github.com/OpenRCT2/OpenRCT2/wiki/Building-OpenRCT2-on-Linux).
+Detailed instructions can be found on [Building OpenRCT2 on Linux](https://github.com/OpenRCT2/OpenRCT2/wiki/Building-OpenRCT2-on-Linux).

 ---